Do Leaders Really Make a Difference?

 I was recently asked, “Do you think that leaders really make a difference?”
-This is actually a great question and while I would tend to suggest that they do, I would challenge anyone to examine the why or why not before answering the original question.
-I think you might be surprised by what you discover and by doing so, it will help to eliminate potential excuses that we often provide ourselves when failure begins to occur.
+This is a great question, and while I would suggest that they do, I would challenge anyone to examine the why or why not before answering the original question.
+I think you might be surprised by what you discover, and doing so, will help to eliminate potential excuses that we often provide ourselves when failure begins to occur.
 It might also help eliminate self-serving bias.
 Either way, it will help us examine some of the complexities that organizations often face.
 Let me give you a few examples of what I mean.
 What if someone said…

 Even in an economic recession, a good leader can prevent a company from doing poorly.

 I would tend to agree, but there is some fine print that must go along with this.
 No doubt a leader can help to prevent a company from doing poorly during economic trouble, IF and only IF the product or service being provided by the company is a product that can weather such times.
-Companies that provide the extras in life, will struggle tremendously during economic strife.
-However, companies that are diversified with products or services that are readily used and are listed at a decent price have a much better chance at survival.
+Companies that provide extras in life will struggle tremendously during economic strife.
+However, diversified companies with products or services that are readily used and listed at a reasonable price have a much better chance of survival.

-So we have to understand that you could have the greatest leader on the planet but that if you have the worst product or service on the planet, you will likely see failure.
+So we have to understand that you could have the greatest leader on the planet but that if you have the worst product or service, you will likely see failure.
 Can that leader make some adjustments?
 Of course… if the board allows it.
 I guess the point here is that we must keep in the complexities of the real world.
 Let’s try another one.

 What if someone said…

 The quality of leadership is the single most important influence on how well the organization functions.

 While I do agree that leadership is the tip of the spear, we must also recognize that if the rod is not sound, the spear will not fly correctly.
 Culture, society, and many other factors must be considered every time we evaluate leadership.
 Leadership is key and probably the most important, but the many other factors are right up there because you can’t have one without the other.